sage-code/eve/manual/concepts.md

 * circular import is possible but we protect against infinite recursion
 * a library usually do not import itself, this is an error

-A _module_ is a executable script.
+A _script_ is a executable script.
 It contains mostly private members:

-* main method from a module is usually public;
+* main method from a script is usually public;
 * public methods are exported using "export" region;
-* export region is last region in a module;
+* export region is last region in a script;

 ## Keywords